Cory Stillman: Executive and coaching career

 Stillman announced his retirement after 16 seasons in the NHL on September 8, 2011.
 He initially joined the Florida Panthers staff as a development coach in the preceding 2011-12 season before returning to the Hurricanes the following year as the Director of Player Development and Director of Forwards Development.

 Stillman remained in his role with the Hurricanes from 2012 until May 25, 2017, when the Sudbury Wolves of the Ontario Hockey League announced the hiring of Stillman as their new head coach.
 He led the Wolves for three seasons with a 94–89–16 record.
 In 2020, he was hired by the Arizona Coyotes as an assistant coach.
+He recently was named the head coach of the Guelph Storm in the OHL.

 Personal life

 Stillman is married to the former Mara Stefanski.
-The Stillmans have three children, Riley, Madison and Chase, who currently plays for the Peterborough Petes after being traded from the Sudbury Wolves, his father's former team.
-His father-in-law is former AHL player Bud Stefanski.
+The Stillmans have three children, Riley, Madison and Chase.
+His son, Riley, was drafted from the OHL Oshawa Generals to the Florida Panthers in the 2016 NHL Draft as the 114th overall pick, and currently plays for the Edmonton Oilers.
+Chase plays for the Vancouver Canucks organisation.
+Prior to that, Chase played for the Peterborough Petes after being traded from the Sudbury Wolves, his father's former team.

+Stillman's father-in-law is former AHL player Bud Stefanski.
 Stefanski was general manager and coach of the Mississauga St. Michael's Majors of the OHL from 2003 to 2007.
-His son, Riley, was drafted from the OHL Oshawa Generals to the Florida Panthers in the 2016 NHL Draft as the 114th overall pick, and currently plays for the Buffalo Sabres.